junxit/us-congress-bills-110/bill.md

 In this Act:

 - **(1)** The term “Federal agency” means an Executive department or an Executive agency (as such terms are defined in chapter 1 of title 5, United States Code).
-- **(2)** The term “qualifying recipient” means any of the following:
-  - **(A)** An educational recipient.
-  - **(B)** A qualifying small town.
-  - **(C)** A qualifying county.
-  - **(D)** A library.
-- **(3)** The term “educational recipient” means a school or a community-based educational organization.
+- **(2)** The term “educational recipient” means a school or a community-based educational organization.
-- **(4)** The term “school” includes a pre-kindergarten program (as that term is used in the Elementary and Secondary Education Act of 1965), an elementary school, a secondary school, and a local educational agency (as those terms are defined in section 9101 of that Act.)
+- **(3)** The term “school” includes a pre-kindergarten program (as that term is used in the Elementary and Secondary Education Act of 1965), an elementary school, a secondary school, and a local educational agency (as those terms are defined in section 9101 of that Act.)
-- **(5)** The term “community based educational organization” means a nonprofit entity that—
+- **(4)** The term “community based educational organization” means a nonprofit entity that qualifies as a nonprofit educational institution or organization for purposes of section 501(c)(3) of the Internal Revenue Code of 1986 and—
-  - **(A)** is engaged in collaborative projects with schools or the primary focus of which is education; and
+  - **(A)** is engaged in collaborative projects, the primary focus of which is education, with schools, qualifying small towns, qualifying counties, or libraries; or
-  - **(B)** qualifies as a nonprofit educational institution or organization for purposes of section 549(c)(3) of title 40, United States Code.
+  - **(B)** provides use of computers and Internet access to members of the community at no charge.
-- **(6)** The term “qualifying small town” means a political subdivision with a population of not more than 24,999 individuals where 20 percent or more of the residents earn less than the poverty threshold (as defined by the Bureau of the Census).
+- **(5)** The term “qualifying small town” means a political subdivision with a population of not more than 24,999 individuals where 20 percent or more of the residents earn less than the poverty threshold (as defined by the Bureau of the Census).
-- **(7)** The term “qualifying county” means a county where 20 percent or more of the residents earn less than the poverty threshold (as defined by the Bureau of the Census).
+- **(6)** The term “qualifying county” means a county where 20 percent or more of the residents earn less than the poverty threshold (as defined by the Bureau of the Census).
-- **(8)** The term “useful Federal electronic equipment”—
+- **(7)** The term “useful Federal electronic equipment”—
   - **(A)** means—
     - **(i)** computers and related peripheral tools (such as computer printers, modems, routers, and servers), including telecommunications and research equipment;
     - **(ii)** fax machines; and
-    - **(iii)** any other electronic equipment determined by a Federal agency to be potentially useful to a qualifying recipient; and
+    - **(iii)** any other electronic equipment determined by a Federal agency to be potentially useful to an educational recipient; and
   - **(B)** includes computer software, where the transfer of a license is permitted.
-- **(9)** The term “classroom-usable,” with respect to useful Federal electronic equipment, means such equipment that does not require an upgrade of hardware or software in order to be used by an educational recipient without being first transferred under section 2(c) to a nonprofit refurbisher for such an upgrade.
+- **(8)** The term “classroom-usable”, with respect to useful Federal electronic equipment, means such equipment that does not require an upgrade of hardware or software in order to be used by an educational recipient without being first transferred under section 2(c) to a nonprofit refurbisher for such an upgrade.
-- **(10)** The term “nonprofit refurbisher” means an organization that—
+- **(9)** The term “nonprofit refurbisher” means an organization that—
   - **(A)** is exempt from income taxes under section 501(c) of the Internal Revenue Code of 1986; and
-  - **(B)** upgrades useful Federal electronic equipment that is not yet classroom-usable at no cost or low cost to the ultimate recipient school or community-based educational organization.
+  - **(B)** upgrades useful Federal electronic equipment that is not yet classroom-usable at no cost or low cost to the ultimate educational recipient.

+## § 7.
+Preference in donation of personal property through State agencies

+Section 549(e)(3)(B) of title 40, United States Code, is amended—

+- **(1)** by striking “The state plan” and inserting the following:
+  > - **(i)** *In general* The state plan

+- **(2)** by adding at the end the following new clause:
+  > - **(ii)** *Preference* The state plan of operation shall require the state agency to give the highest preference for electronic equipment to eligible institutions (as described in subsection (c)(3)) that are located in an enterprise community or empowerment zone designated under section 1391 or 1400 of the Internal Revenue Code of 1986, a political subdivision with a population of not more than 24,999 individuals where 20 percent or more of the residents earn less than the poverty threshold (as defined by the Bureau of the Census), or a county where 20 percent or more of the residents earn less than poverty threshold (as defined by the Bureau of the Census).

+## § 8.
+Report to Congress

+- **(a)** *Report required* Not later than 18 months after the date of the enactment of this Act, the Administrator of General Services shall submit to Congress a report.
+- **(b)** *Contents of report* The report shall contain the following:
+  - **(1)** An inventory of items that Federal agencies identified as useful Federal electronic equipment that the agency has determined is excess to its needs in the first 365 days after the date of the enactment of this Act.
+  - **(2)** The number of such items that were—
+    - **(A)** transferred to educational recipients pursuant to this Act;
+    - **(B)** transferred to other Federal agencies and organizations pursuant to section 521 of title 40, United States Code;
+    - **(C)** transferred to State agencies pursuant to section 549 of title 40, United State Code; or
+    - **(D)** disposed of through other means.
+  - **(3)** Recommendations for further legislation or administrative action that the Administrator considers appropriate to establish an effective system for transferring excess useful Federal electronic equipment to educational recipients.